-Applicants for the MAIR program should highlight their international experiences and language proficiency on their resume.
+Applicants for the MAIR and MA Public Diplomacy & Global Communications (PDGC) programs should highlight any international experiences and language skills on their resume.

 Do I have to be fluent in a foreign language?
-The MAIR program requires that you demonstrate intermediate advanced proficiency in a foreign language in order to graduate.
+Only the MAIR program requires that you demonstrate intermediate or advanced proficiency in a foreign language in order to graduate.
 This requirement may be met in any of three ways: